-If you or your child has been sexually abused, California law entitles you to sue for compensation related to the damages you suffered as a result of the abuse.
+If you or your child has been sexually abused, California law entitles you to sue for compensation related to the damages you suffer from childhood sexual abuse.
 Although you may be reluctant to bring a lawsuit, holding your abuser accountable not only gets you some justice, but you can also help prevent the abuse of future children.

 Childhood sexual abuse carries emotional trauma that can harm a person long into adulthood.
 The American Counseling Association (ACA) reports that children who have experienced sexual abuse are at increased risk for the following:

 The ACA reports depression is the number one long-term effect associated with survivors of childhood sexual abuse.
 When children are sexually abused they frequently internalize the event(s), which includes having negative thoughts about themselves throughout childhood and into adulthood.
 There is a difference between sadness and depression; markers of clinical depression in survivors of childhood sexual abuse include:

 Anxiety is strongly related to depression, like two sides of the same coin.
 Children who have experienced sexual abuse are at increased risk for chronic anxiety, tension, anxiety or panic attacks, and the onset of different types of phobias, or fears.
 In fact, according to the ACA, research indicates that child survivors of sexual abuse experience similar stress and anxiety issues as war veterans.